eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 #### REQUIREMENT 1
-A Wallet Unit and a Relying Party receiving an attestation from the Wallet Unit SHOULD ensure that the attributes included in the presented attestation are accessible only to the Relaying Party.
-For example, the presentation can be encrypted in such a way that only the Relaying Party is able to decrypt it.
+A Wallet Unit and a Relying Party receiving an attestation from the Wallet Unit SHOULD ensure that the attributes included in the presented attestation are accessible only to the Relying Party.
+For example, the presentation can be encrypted in such a way that only the Relying Party is able to decrypt it.

 #### REQUIREMENT 2
 A Wallet Unit SHALL not disclose the values of the attributes of stored attestations